 When employers fail to comply with OSHA standards, they create a dangerous work environment for employees.
 In 2019, OSHA reported that three of the top 10 most frequently cited OSHA standards that were violated involved fall protection or scaffolding requirements.

-In 2019, the most recent year reported, more than 5,300 workers died on the job.
+According to the US Bureau of Labor Statistics, more than 5,400 workers died on the job in 2022.
 That is approximately 100 per week or 15 per day.
-About 20% – 1,061 – of worker fatalities are construction deaths.
-Many of those were due to slips, trips, and falls.
+About 20% – 1,056 – of worker fatalities are construction deaths.
+Nearly half of these fatal incidents resulted from slips, trips, and falls.

 Infographic showing statistics on worker deaths in 2019.
 "5,300 workers died on the job in 2019.
 20% of worker fatalities are construction deaths"